alberthun/legacy-sense-docs/guides/001-devices/002-ios-sdk.md

 ### SDK Stop

-In your app, when you want to stop the SDK, add the following code:
+When you want to stop the SDK, add the following code:

 ```objc
 [SGSDK disable];